childoftherion/OFAP/considerations/README.md

 ---

 **Note**: These proposals are designed to have broad public support in Oregon.
 They incorporate lessons from successful ballot measures (Measure 111) and avoid pitfalls of failed measures (Measure 118).

+**Measure Relationships:**

+- **Measures 1-3**: Work together to establish Oregon Food Assistance Program (OFAP)
+  - Measure 1: Constitutional framework
+  - Measure 2: Program implementation
+  - Measure 3: Funding mechanism (General Fund based)

+- **Measure 4**: Independent permanent fund from cannabis revenues
+  - Creates separate permanent endowment fund
+  - Can complement Measures 1-3 but operates independently
+  - Provides long-term financial asset for all Oregonians

-The three-measure approach provides flexibility - all three can be passed together for maximum impact, or individual measures can stand alone if needed.
+**Flexibility**: All four measures can be passed together for maximum impact, or individual measures can stand alone if needed.
+Measure 4 is designed to work independently but could eventually provide earnings that supplement other programs (subject to voter approval for any earnings reallocation).